 The Division of Germany

 After World War II, Germany was divided into four occupied zones: American, British, French, and Soviet.
-Berlin, the capital city, was also divided into four sectors.
-However, tensions began to rise between the Soviet Union and the Western Allies due to differing visions for Germany’s future.
+The capital city of Germany was also split into four areas; Berlin.
+But soon there emerged some conflict between the Soviet Union and western allies over the formation of Germany in future.

 The Soviet Blockade